 The trail is located in northeastern Taylor and southeastern Price Counties.
 Click here for Directions.

 Parking is available at the following locations.
-See the ’s on the Trail Map.

 The trail was constructed in 1986 by members of the Rib Lake and High Point Ski Clubs.
 It was formally recognized as the first side trail in the National Trails System in 1990 by the Secretary of the Interior Marshal Lujan.